Physical Therapist Assistant (AAS)

 Where You’ll Find Our Graduates

-USF physical therapist assistant graduates are using their skills and knowledge to make a difference at places like:
+Saint Francis physical therapist assistant graduates are using their skills and knowledge to make a difference at places like:

 • American Senior Communities